HuangStanley050/super-duper-parakeet/content/blog/micro-frontend/index.md

 - **Cart**: Another stand alone application

 It's all made possible with the new feature from Webpack, which is called **Module Federation**

+So you would have the container app running on **localhost:8080** and then the product app would run on **localhost:8081** and finally the cart app running on **localhost:8082**

+The container app would load the _remote_ module that's running **live** from localhost:8081 and localhost:8082 respectively

+## Webpack configuration example: